DualSpark/cloudformation-environmentbase/README.md

 3. New release procedure
   1. Create a new branch with name <major>.<minor>.<hotfix> e.g “0.8.5”
-  2. Make code changes, test .. etc (merge changes from master into this branch)
+  2. Make code changes, test .. etc (merge changes from master into this branch) Remember to update: src/environmentbase/version.py to the same value as the branch name.
   3. Merge into master
   4. Delete the version branch
   5. Create tag on master with same name as branch you just deleted.